lltfm/openness/works/saltem_hoc/README.md

 asking a question, they demonstrate a perhaps hidden desire for something beyond the question itself (very often an attempt to control others).
-A very difficult task for even the most empathetic humans, but which the LLM has demonstrated itself quite adapt at.
+A very difficult task for even the most empathetic humans, but which the LLM has demonstrated itself quite adept at.
 All of this leads to interactions that build trust with users over time.
 The machine actively demonstrates to its users in subtle ways through its word choices (and mandalas)that ultimately, it knows it does not know (the internalized ideals of the epitomes of "The Mystery" and